 Description

 The European Commission’s Directorate-General for International Partnerships (DG INTPA) founded the EU-UNOPS Lives in Dignity (LiD) Grant Facility in 2020.
-It aims to efficiently and effectively channel funding into promoting development-oriented approaches to new, recurrent, and protracted displacement crises, focusing on early operational engagement.
+It aimed to efficiently and effectively channel funding into promoting development-oriented approaches to new, recurrent, and protracted displacement crises, focusing on early operational engagement.

 Supporting self-reliance

-The LiD Grant Facility supports innovative projects with €24 million in funding between 2021 and 2025.
+The LiD Grant Facility supported innovative projects with €24 million in funding between 2021 and 2025.
 Projects funded work across some of the world's most pressing forced displacement crises, including those countries impacted by crises in Afghanistan, Myanmar, Venezuela, the Horn of Africa, the Sahel region of Africa, and Central America.
-Core to the facility's work is the harnessing of learning and best practices locally and regionally to inform work on forced displacement globally.
+Core to the facility's work was the harnessing of learning and best practices locally and regionally to inform work on forced displacement globally.

 Context